bucardo/bucardo_org/Bucardo/operations/customselect.md

 -----

 1. You can't sync from a view, you can only sync from tables
-2. The same view definition can be adapted to become the \`customcols\` query
+2. The same view definition can be adapted to become the "customcols" query